StatisticalRethinkingJulia/StructuralCausalModels.jl/docs/src/walkthrough.md

 # Structural Causal Models

-Setup of the 'marks' example from the ggm R package:
+To demonstrate the fuctionality in this package, setup of the 'marks' example from the ggm R package:
 ```julia
 using StructuralCausalModels